Run Service

 scheduledOrderDate

-Order date if rescheduled during the order.
+Defines the order date if it is rescheduled during the order.

 serviceJob

-Job ID of the job associated with the service.
+Defines the job ID of the job associated with the service.

 serviceControlM

-Control-M/Server where the service runs.
+Defines the Control-M/Server where the service runs.

 priority

-Priority level of the service.
+Defines the priority level of the service.

 note